Tour to Syria

 Organizational fee – €400 (paid upon registration).

-Meals and other personal expenses are not included, except breakfasts and two dinners.
+Meals and other personal expenses are not included, except breakfasts, one lunch and one dinner.

 Estimated food prices: shawarma sandwich – €3, falafel – €1.5, lunch or dinner – €15–25.